7 Best Questions To Ask A Dog Breeder Before Buying A Puppy

 - “Do you require the puppies you produce be health tested?”

-- “Are there any diseases or conditions you have seen in your breeding program for which there are no genetic test?”
+- “Are there any diseases or conditions you have seen in your breeding program for which there is no genetic test?”
 An example might be Wobbler Syndrome or Canine Epilepsy.
 These diseases are genetic, however, in the absence of having a genetic marker, the best screening we can do is ask the dog breeder for disease history.

 Where there is no contract, there is NO obligation by the dog breeder to stand by their breeding or your new puppy.
-In the truest sense, this is a situation of Caveat emptor (let the buyer beware).
+In the truest sense, this is a situation of caveat emptor (let the buyer beware).

 The contract is there to protect both you AND the dog breeder in the purchase of this puppy.
 It holds both the puppy buyer and dog breeder accountable for specifics on what will happen should one or the other party fail to abide by the terms of the contract.

 Legaleeze aside, I believe a purchase contract establishes a solid foundation for the long term relationship you (the puppy buyer) will have with your dog breeder over the life of your dog.

 Get a copy of the contract early in the process.
 Ideally, you want to review the contract well in advance of the day you pick up your puppy.
 READ IT.

 What are the health guarantees?
 Are there any guarantees for temperament?
 What are your responsibilities and what are the dog breeders?

 Common components of a good puppy buyer contract will include how the puppy is to be raised, diet, training, socialization, and healthcare.